5. Teaching Prepositions of Place : The Dead Fish Mystery

 Malfroy killed himMalfroy is so lazy.
 The fish tank is too far for Malfroy to walk!!

-So I came home last night and I was so tired.
-I sat on my armchair and drank four cans of beer, but I couldn’t relax because Malfroy kept miaowing at me.
-So I took off one of my smelly socks …..’
-Shut up Malfroy’ I said (a Harry Potter line) and threw the sock, but it missed and dropped into the fish tank.
+So, when I came home last night, I was so thirsty.
+I sat in my armchair and started to drink four cans of beer, but I couldn’t relax because Malfroy kept meowing at me.
+So I took off one of my smelly socks …..”Shut up, Malfroy,” I said (a Harry Potter line) and threw the sock, but it missed and dropped into the fish tank.
 It was so smelly that it killed Hagrid.
-The teacher draws in the smelly second sock next to the unfortunate fish as a cause of death.
+The teacher draws in the other smelly sock next to the unfortunate fish as a cause of death.

 Instructions for students